willemolding/CarteZcash/README.md

 TinyCash is ZCash but with the following changes:

-- Each block contains only a single coinbase transaction and one optional user transaction
-- No proof-of-work checks are performed
-- Coins aren't minted in every block
 - All network upgrades up to NU5 are applied in the first block
+- Each block contains only a single coinbase transaction and up to one user transaction
+- No checking of proof-of-work
+- Only a single fork allowed
+- UTXOs cannot be verified out-of-order
+- No miner rewards

 TinyCash then runs inside the Cartesi machine to produce a fully functional rollup.